 Sam Sherstad Writer, Recreation Travel Reviews

 Jim Hajek (Head Pro) and staff do a great job of running a unique golf and dining experience combined with an up close geology lesson.
+We missed seeing Jim on this day as he and his wife were celebrating their 30th anniversary.
 The Players Assistants are very friendly and helpful.
-The Three Tomatoes bar/restaurant has great food, a nice selection of draft beers and a super deck with a view of the golf course.
+The bar/restaurant has great food, a nice selection of draft beers and a super deck with a view of the golf course.
 Don't miss this one.

 Here's How Texas Outside Determines the Scorecard Rating